 Doctor of Applied Science

-Learn about your options for earning a Doctor of Applied Science (DAS) through programs that cover advanced scientific and mathematical principles in business, technology and computer technology.
-Explore the coursework in DAS programs, check the availability of online program options, and get outlook and salary info for some potential careers.
+Learn about your options for earning a Doctor of Applied Science (DAS) through programs that cover advanced scientific and mathematical principles.
+Explore the prerequisites for DAS programs, the coursework, and career opportunities resulting from these programs.

 What Are the Prerequisites for the Applied Science Doctorate Program?

+DAS programs are quite uncommon, but do exist.
+These programs typically focus on science and engineering fields, such as computer science.
 To apply to a DAS degree program, you generally must hold a bachelor's or master's degree in a science-related subject.
 You also usually must meet a minimum GPA requirement and submit multiple letters of recommendation, along with your Graduate Record Examination (GRE) scores.
-Programs typically look for candidates with strong science, math and computer backgrounds who are innovative thinkers and problem-solvers.
+Programs typically look for candidates with strong science, math and computer backgrounds who are innovative thinkers and problem solvers.

-Classes for the applied science degree can cover many different subjects, including computer science, mathematics, physics, biology and engineering.
-Typically, you must choose a doctoral program that emphasizes one of these specific topics.
+Classes for the applied science degree can cover many different subjects, including computer science and mathematics.
 The coursework usually leads up to a final examination and the completion and defense of an original dissertation.
+In addition to standard coursework, students are also expected to conduct extensive research.
 Some common applied science topics include:

 - Computer networking